Backend Engineering Mastery - Complete Article Series

 Series Philosophy

-- The One Thing to Remember - Single memorable insight
+- The One Thing to Remember - One insight that changes how you think

-- Why This Matters - Real career/production impact
+- Why This Matters - Real production incidents I've seen (and caused)

-- Visual Models - ASCII diagrams you can recreate
+- Visual Models - ASCII diagrams you can draw on a whiteboard

 Part 1: OS & Systems Foundation (Articles 1-4)